The safety of our customers, community and staff is our number one priority.

 Stand clear of the doors.
 If you need the doors re-opened at the stop, press the yellow button on the door.

 Bikes can be carried on LRVs and must board through either of the double doors, which are clearly marked with a bicycle image.
 All bikes must be placed into the allocated bicycle rack which is clearly marked on the LRV floor.
 The racks are designed to accommodate two-wheel, single-seat bikes.
 A fatbike that uses oversized tyres, typically 3.8 in (97 mm) or larger and rims 2.16 in (55 mm) or wider are not permitted.
 A maximum of four bike racks are available and cannot be reserved, spaces are on a first come first served basis.

 At the stop keep your pram parallel (sideways) to the tracks, behind the yellow line.
 Be mindful of slopes and high winds which can cause your pram to roll.
 Always apply the brakes and restrain your child in the pram while on the stop and on-board the LRV.
-Board the LRV with the pram in front of you, lifting the front wheels over the small gap.
+Board and exit the LRV with the pram in front of you, lifting the front wheels over the small gap.